 Does Petplan Cover Boarding Fees?

-Petplan covers emergency boarding costs on Lifetime policies only (there is no boarding cover on their time-limited "Essential" plan), up to the following amounts:
+Petplan covers emergency boarding costs on all policies, up to the following amounts:

 Petplan Emergency Boarding

-These amounts are available to cover the cost of boarding your pet at a licensed boarding establishment or £15 a day towards the cost of someone looking after your pet while you (define as: you or your partner who is your husband, wife, civil partner, girlfriend, boyfriend or other life partner) are hospitalised during the policy year for 4 or more consecutive days.
+These amounts are available to cover the cost of boarding your pet at a licensed boarding establishment or £30 a day towards the cost of someone looking after your pet while you (define as: you or your partner who is your husband, wife, civil partner, girlfriend, boyfriend or other life partner) are hospitalised during the policy year for 2 or more consecutive days.
+The cover is provided while you are in hospital and once you have been discharged for up to 14 days if you are still unable to care for your pet.

 What's Not Covered?